-Pupil support means that we adapt our teaching to meet the needs and abilities of each pupil.
-First of all, it's crucial that teachers know their pupils well.
-We monitor the pupils from their first days at school in terms of both academic performance and personal development.
-This is done by systematically observing and recording the progress of pupils.
-We do not only monitor academic performance, but also motivation and attitude to work, learning styles, motoric skills and socialemotional development.
-Therefore, pupil support is not only aimed at pupils with learning difficulties but also at the more able pupils, pupils who can handle more than the regular curriculum.
+Student support means that we adapt our teaching to meet the needs and abilities of each student.
+First of all, it's crucial that teachers know their students well.
+We monitor the students from their first days at school in terms of both academic performance and personal development.
+This is done by systematically observing and recording the progress of students.
+We do not only monitor academic performance, but also motivation and attitude to work, learning styles, motoric skills and social-emotional development.
+Therefore, student support is not only aimed at students with learning difficulties but also at the more able students, students who can handle more than the regular curriculum.

-Pupil support begins within the classroom itself, led by teachers and the Teaching Assistants.
-Our aim is to ensure that we are able to meet the diverse needs of our pupils by tailoring our teaching around individual pupil needs.
-The Leader of Learning is always present in the background.
-By doing observations in the classrooms and having consultations with teachers the Leader of Learning supports when needed.
-The Leader of Learning provides internal support provided by the Teaching Assistants or external support, such as the school doctor, health care experts, a social worker, a speech therapist, an occupational therapist, a physiotherapist, child coaches, an educational psychologists and counselling.
+Student support begins within the classroom itself, led by teachers and the Teaching Assistants.
+Our aim is to ensure that we are able to meet the diverse needs of our students by tailoring our teaching around individual student needs.
+The School counsellor is always present in the background.
+By doing observations in the classrooms and having consultations with teachers the School counsellor supports when needed.
+The School counsellor provides internal support provided by the Teaching Assistants or external support, such as the school doctor, health care experts, a social worker, a speech therapist, an occupational therapist, a physiotherapist, child coaches, an educational psychologists and counselling.

-6.1 ORGANIZATION OF PUPIL CARE
+6.1 ORGANIZATION OF STUDENT CARE

-The support team (the Leader of Learning and the Teaching Assistants) is the link between teachers/ parents and specialists who provide services within our school.
-For parents and pupils, the first point of contact is always the teacher, but the support team is always present in the background and may sometimes attend parent-teacher meetings.
+The support team (the School counsellor and the Teaching Assistants) is the link between teachers/ parents and specialists who provide services within our school.
+For parents and students, the first point of contact is always the teacher, but the support team is always present in the background and may sometimes attend parent-teacher meetings.

-The class teacher may indicate which pupils should be considered for learning support, in consultation with the Leader of Learning.
+The class teacher may indicate which students should be considered for learning support, in consultation with the School counsellor.

-During a consultation with the class teacher and the Leader of Learning, the class teacher states, which learning strategies have been employed in class to date to support the pupil.
+During a consultation with the class teacher and the

+School counsellor, the class teacher states, which learning strategies have been employed in class to date to support the student.
 Depending on the nature of the concern the class teacher runs a an Individual Education Plan (IEP) for six - eight weeks.
 The IEP is evaluated and adapted if necessary.
 This is discussed with the parents.

-The Teaching Assistant periodically provides the class teacher with updates regarding the pupil's progress.
-The Teaching Assistant keeps notes each time he/she works with a pupil.
-This information is made available to both the class teacher and the Leader of Learning.
+The Teaching Assistant periodically provides the class teacher with updates regarding the student's progress.
+The Teaching Assistant keeps notes each time he/she works with a student.
+This information is made available to both the class teacher and the School counsellor.

-There are limited facilities however and so it is not always possible to fit every pupil into the care system.
+There are limited facilities however and so it is not always possible to fit every student into the care system.
 We are a mainstream primary school and we have a commitment to provide affordable international education.
-Teachers have the right knowledge and skills and materials to aid most but not all pupils.
+Teachers have the right knowledge and skills and materials to aid most but not all students.

-6.2 CONSULTATIONS LEADER OF LEARNING
+6.2 CONSULTATIONS SCHOOL COUNSELLOR

-The Leader of Learning plans regular group consultations with the teachers (approximately 5 - 6 times per year) to discuss all pupils.
-They discuss the educational needs of the pupils and their progress in the different areas.
+The School counsellor plans regular group consultations with the teachers (approximately 5 - 6 times per year) to discuss all students.
+They discuss the educational needs of the students and their progress in the different areas.
 Possible topics for discussion are:

-- Class teacher's concerns or questions related to the teaching or the learning process in a class (organization, teaching methods and content) - ★ Test results of the pupil monitoring system - Efficiency of the learning support input per class by the Teaching Assistants - Identification of pupils with behavioural problems or learning difficulties - Reason for referral to external support specialists
+- Class teacher's concerns or questions related to the teaching or the learning process in a class (organization, teaching methods and content) - ★ Test results of the student monitoring system - Efficiency of the learning support input per class by the Teaching Assistants - Identification of students with behavioural problems or learning difficulties - \ Reason for referral to external support specialists

-Besides these regular group consultations teachers or the Leader of Learning can plan meetings to discuss individual pupils.
+Besides these regular group consultations teachers or the School counsellor can plan meetings to discuss individual students.
 Possible topics or actions are, to: